elastest/elastest-monitoring-platform/docs/index.md

 * /v1/api/series/ - management of series with any space
 * /v1/api/key/ - API to retrieve user's API key if forgotten
 * /v1/api/endpoint - API to retrieve Sentinel's data interface parameters
+* /v1/dashboard/ - API to get the dashboard visualizing data
+* /v1/api/pingback/ - API to manage health check endpoints and callbacks

 #### Key concepts
 **Space**: Think of it as a collection of metrics belonging to different